Armand Pinsard

-Général Armand Pinsard (28 May 1887 – 10 May 1953), Chevalier, Officer, Commander, and Grand Officer of the Légion d'honneur, Croix de Guerre with 19 palms, Médaille militaire, British Military Cross, Italian Military Medal, Moroccan Medal, was a World War I fighter ace credited with 27 victories.
+Général Amand Pinsard (28 May 1887 – 10 May 1953), Chevalier, Officer, Commander, and Grand Officer of the Légion d'honneur, Croix de Guerre with 19 palms, Médaille militaire, British Military Cross, Italian Military Medal, Moroccan Medal, was a World War I fighter ace credited with 27 victories.
 He remained in the French air service through World War II, rising to the rank of general.

 Life before World War I

-Armand Pinsard was born in Nercillac, Department of Charente, in the cognac country of France.
+Amand Pinsard was born in Nercillac, Department of Charente, in the cognac country of France.
 He joined the military in 1906 and fought in Morocco as a cavalryman in 2nd Regiment de Spahis.
 He was decorated there with the Moroccan Medal.
 He then transferred to aviation in May 1912, becoming one of the rare professional military men to become a prewar pilot.
 He trained as a pilot at Chateau Fort on a Borel pusher two seater aircraft, and proved to be a natural.

 He was awarded the Médaille militaire for his performance flying a Morane in the French army maneuvers of 1913.
 He was assigned to MS 23 when World War I broke out.